Sleep When it’s Very Hot – Helpful Tricks

 Shortly before going to sleep, apply washcloths with lukewarm water to heat sensitive areas.
 This would be the back of the neck, the face and underarms.
 You will start to feel relieved instantly.

-This is due to the fact that the cold triggers a process called vasoconstriction that is linked to temperature.
+This is due to the fact that the cold triggers a process called vasoconstriction–the narrowing of the blood vessels resulting from contraction of the muscular wall of the vessels.
+This is linked to temperature.